Weave Code

 nasirkhan/laravel-cube

-Laravel Cube is a set of reusable Blade UI components for Laravel with dual support for Tailwind CSS (Flowbite) and Bootstrap 5.
-Switch frameworks globally or per component, with dark mode and Livewire compatibility.
+Laravel Cube provides reusable Blade UI components with dual support for Tailwind CSS (Flowbite) and Bootstrap 5.
+Switch frameworks globally or per component, includes dark mode for Tailwind, Livewire-friendly, and easy to customize via published views.

 View on GitHub